Olsen-KC/Oke_COLR_2023_PBT/README.md

 ## Final Report: Under review.
 ## GT-seq_genotyping_output: initial outputs from GT-seq genotyping of 2023 adult returns and 2023 spring outmigrant fry.
 Marker info file and original genotypes.
 ## metadata_WDFW_genotypes: metadata file for 2023 adult returns and 2023 spring outmigrant fry genotyped by SFGL in 2024.
 WDFW genotype file for samples from 2013 - 2022.
-## filtering_and_analyses: R markdown html records of qaulity filtering and merging SFGL - WDFW GT-seq genotypes.
+## filtering_and_analyses: R markdown html records of quality filtering and merging SFGL - WDFW GT-seq genotypes.
 Filtered genotype file.
 R markdown html record of diversity and parentage analyses.
 Folders for Genepop and Colony input and results files.